singlestore-labs/demo-ridesharing-sim/README.md

 2. Run `docker compose up` to start everything.
 3. Copy `example.env` to `.env` and modify the values.
 4. You should see kafka topics being created and trips being generated.
+5. The API server should be running on port 8000.

+> [!NOTE]
+> The simulator currently uses SASL_PLAIN authentication to connect to the kafka broker.
+If you want to use SCRAM, you'll need to modify the code in `simulator/exporter/kafka.go`.

 ### Run the frontend